-Well lit rooms combine 3 types of lighting:
+Well lit rooms combine three types of lighting:

 Types of Lighting Fixtures

 Once you have selected what you want to light, it’s time to decide on how you will light it.
-The Lighting Center at Curtis Lumber’s showrooms in Ballston Spa and Ray Brook have a variety of fixtures on display to let you pick something that suits your style.
+The lighting showroom at Curtis Lumber in Ballston Spa and have a variety of fixtures on display to let you pick something that suits your style.
 The types of fixtures you will see include:

 Once the right fixtures are selected, it is important to decide on how you will turn your lighting on and off.
 Lighting controls give you the flexibility to design a lighting plan with multiple uses and decorative effects.
 Whether you choose an on and off switch or a sophisticated dimming system, how you control your lights is an important consideration.

 Dimming systems enable you to lower the light level to conserve energy and increase bulb life, vary the mood of a room, alter the intensity of the light to suit the activity, and create and save a number of different lighting scenes in each room.
 Be sure to talk to your Curtis Lighting salesperson about how you would like to control the light in your next project.

 The fixture you choose will influence the type of light bulbs that are used.